oyvindeh/ucss/README.md

 ## uCSS library
 Find unused CSS, as well as duplicate CSS.
-Also, you can get an overview of how many times each rule has been used.
+Also, you can get an overview of how many times each rule has been used in your markup.

 Key features:
-* Find unused CSS selectors in a HTML code base
+* Find unused CSS selectors in a HTML code base.
-* See how many times each CSS selector has been used
+* See how many times each CSS selector has been used.
-* Find duplicate CSS selectors
+* Find duplicate CSS selectors.

 But wait, there's more!
-By creating a small JSON file with some specs, you can also:
+By creating setting up a spec file, uCSS can also:
-* Visit several URLs/HTML files in one go
+* Visit several URLs/HTML files in one go.
-* Use several CSS files at once
+* Use several CSS files at once.
-* Do login, and visit all pages both as a logged in user and logged out
+* Do login, and visit all pages both as a logged in and logged out user.
-* Whitelist CSS rules to be ignored
+* Whitelist CSS rules that should be ignored.

 The library is written for Node (http://www.nodejs.org/).
 However, it should be easy to use it in other contexts as well.